What is a Design Problem? How to Avoid Bad Ones

 The root cause of the perceived problem of too much stress is a lack of process to calming and focusing our mind.
 In this example, calming my thoughts would lead to less stress, which solves the original problem.
 We can evolve our problem definition now.

-Learn more: Free e-book UX Design Process Best Practices
+Learn more: Free e-book UX Design Process Best Practices.

-Redefining the Problem
+Redefining the Design Problem

 New Problem Definition: